abrahamce/fusionpbx-sce-install/README.md

 On the SLAVE node do the following

 On the slave we need to allow root SSH which is disabled by default on Debian 8.
-There will be a instructions to disable this at the end if you wish to do so.
+There will be a instructions to disable this again at the end if you wish to do so.

 ```
 sed -i 's/^PermitRootLogin .*/PermitRootLogin yes/g' /etc/ssh/sshd_config